selBaez/evaluating-conversations-as-ekg/README.md

 # evaluating-coversations-as-ekg

-Repository for experiments on evaluating the brain according to the @Leolani framework
+Repository for experiments on evaluating the conversations modelled as episodic knowledge graphs, according to the @Leolani framework

 ## Overview